jcchen07944/iYTBP-Vanced-Black-MAGISK/README.md

 # YouTube Vanced Universal Installer
 ## By Xinto

-Have you ever wonder why YouTube has so *MANY* ads?
+Have you ever wondered why YouTube has so *MANY* ads?
 No?
 I wonder why lol